 Polygon is an Ethereum sidechain that offers several solutions for the development and scalability of decentralized applications.
 With lower gas prices, it aims to make Ethereum technology accessible for all.

 It uses the lazy minting method by standard, meaning that the creator won’t pay any upfront fees, adding them to the final price and leaving the mint costs to the buyer.
-Because of that, Polygon is becoming quite popular among novice NFT creators.
 For its consensus method, Polygon uses Proof-of-Stake, which uses an algorism to determine who can create the next block on the chained bases on how many tokens are staked or locked.
+Because of that, Polygon NFTs are becoming quite popular among novice creators.

 To mint on Polygon, users need to use the OpenSea marketplace.
+The Polygon NFT mint cost is usually less than $0.01 per transaction.
 OpenSea is one of the largest decentralized NFT marketplaces and offers a user-friendly interface that makes it very easy to use.
 Even so, it is still important to double-check the offers and transactions to avoid scams.

-Although lower costs may attract customer demand, Ethereum is still often chosen over Polygon by NFT buyers due to its popularity.
+The most popular Polygon NFT standards are ERC-721 and ERC-11, similar to Ethereum.
+A Polygon comparison with Ethereum reveals that the former is better due to lower costs, though Ethereum is still often chosen by NFT buyers due to its popularity.
 So, even if the network allows around six months of free auctioning time, the creator might need to invest in a robust marketing strategy to sell the NFT faster.

 - Consensus: Proof-of-Stake (PoS)